-Citizen movement campaigns to curb 'social detectives'
+Citizen movement campaigns to curb social detectives

-The deployment of so-called social detectives to track welfare fraudsters is nothing new in Switzerland.
+The deployment of ‘social detectives’ to track welfare fraudsters is nothing new in Switzerland.
 But since the passing of a law granting the investigators more powers, an unprecedented citizen movement has emerged in protest.

 It began on Twitter.
 On March 16, soon after a parliamentary decision granted wide snooping powers to welfare detectives, author Sibylle Berg tweeted her disgust and asked what could be done.
 Dimitri Rougy, a young Social Democrat activist from Interlaken, quickly replied with a simple “I would help!”